Sahana8866/rsahana.github.io/Pd_bc.md

 By applying **Bellman-Ford**, **Heap Sort**, and **DFS** to these problems, we can create a disaster response system that efficiently allocates resources, prioritizes high-risk zones, and identifies critical infrastructure components.
 These solutions will help minimize casualties, optimize rescue operations, and ensure that disaster management is as effective and timely as possible.

-Let us know if you'd like to learn more or contribute!